simplefoc/Arduino-FOC-drivers/README.md

 ## New Release

-v1.0.4 - Released June 2023, for Simple FOC 2.3.0
+v1.0.5 - Released July 2023, for Simple FOC 2.3.0

-What's changed since 1.0.3?
+What's changed since 1.0.4?
-- New Comms/Input: STM32SpeedDirCommander
+- New Settings abstraction to load and save SimpleFOC settings and calibration
-- New Utility: STM32PWMInput
+- New Settings driver: SAMDNVMSettingsStorage
-- Fixed MT6835 driver bugs
-- Improved AS5047 driver, fixed bugs
-- Improved AS5047U driver, fixed bugs
+- SimpleFOCRegisters abstraction, mapping SimpleFOC parameters to virtual "Registers"
+- Updated I2CCommander to use the new registers abstraction

 ## What is included